Monday, February 1, 2010

 I am making the realization that there truly is a difference between life-change and transformation.

-On January 26 my I experienced life change.
+On January 26 I experienced life change.
 Last Tuesday Sara and I welcomed our precious daughter Ella into our world and our family.
 No ifs, ands, or buts about it...
 Life changed.
 In a great way I might add.
 The moment Ella was born I became a dad, a biological dad.
 See for me that was a life change.
 I changed from just a husband to a dad as well.

-I am realizing, however, that I did become a father at that moment.
+I am realizing, however, that I did not become a father at that moment.
 Sure maybe in title, but not for real.
-I am only beginning to realize that have been and continue to be transformed into a father.
+I am only beginning to realize that I have been and continue to be transformed into a father.
 As you well know transformation doesn't happen in an instant(as much as my generation has come to expect).
 Transformation doesn't even happen overnight.
 Transformation is a a process, an ongoing and active process.
 It requires time, a good bit of it actually.
 Quite frankly, I am good with that time requirement.

 I give thanks that fatherhood is not only life-changing but a transformational experience.
 One that I will cherish forever.